Audre Lorde: Film

 Lorde had several films that highlighted her journey as an activist in the 1980s and 1990s.

 The Berlin Years: 1984–1992 documented Lorde's time in Germany as she led Afro-Germans in a movement that would allow black people to establish identities for themselves outside of stereotypes and discrimination.
 After a long history of systemic racism in Germany, Lorde introduced a new sense of empowerment for minorities.
 As seen in the film, she walks through the streets with pride despite stares and words of discouragement.
 Including moments like these in a documentary was important for people to see during that time.
 It inspired them to take charge of their identities and discover who they are outside of the labels put on them by society.
 The film also educates people on the history of racism in Germany.
 This enables viewers to understand how Germany reached this point in history and how the society developed.
 Through her promotion of the study of history and her example of taking her experiences in her stride, she influenced people of many different backgrounds.

 The film documents Lorde's efforts to empower and encourage women to start the Afro-German movement.
 What began as a few friends meeting in a friend's home to get to know other black people, turned into what is now known as the Afro-German movement.
 Lorde inspired black women to refute the designation of "Mulatto", a label which was imposed on them, and switch to the newly coined, self-given "Afro-German", a term that conveyed a sense of pride.
 Lorde inspired Afro-German women to create a community of like-minded people.
 Some Afro-German women, such as Ika Hügel-Marshall, had never met another black person and the meetings offered opportunities to express thoughts and feelings.

+Body of a Poet: 1995 was written as a tribute biopic written to honor Lorde.
+The film centers on the efforts of a young group of lesbians of color.
+The film celebrates the life and work of Audre Lorde from her birth to her death.